DannyRoberts95/InteractiveGraphicsRepository/02_vectors/07_vectorNormalisation/README.md

-# Vector Addition P5
+# Vector Normalisation P5

-This sketch depicts vector Normalisation.
+This sketch depicts vector normalisation.
 The line is normalised, meaning it is scaled down to a length of one while retaining the same directional value.
 It's then multiplied by 50.